 Git tags and branches are two key Git concepts that allow developers to work on different versions of a project simultaneously.
 Both play an important role in organizing development work so that changes are easier to track and manage, but they serve different purposes in the development process.
 Tags are used as markers for significant points in the project timeline, whereas branches are separate lines of development that will eventually be merged back into the main application code.

-In this article, you’ll learn the differences and similarities between Git tags and branch development more organized and efficient.
+In this article, you’ll learn the differences and similarities between Git tags and branch development and how both can keep your development team more organized and efficient.

 What is a Git tag?